Am0031/javascript-algorithms/src/binarySearch/README.md

 # Binary Search

-In this activity, we will write code to create a function that takes a sorted array of numbers and a target number and searches the array using a binary search function and returns the index of the target number in the given array.
+In this activity, we will write code to create functions that take a sorted array of numbers and a target number and search the array using a binary search function and return the index of the target number in the given array.

+We will write a recursive approach and a iterative approach.

 ## Instructions

-Expected behaviour: return the index of the given `target` number in the given `arr` array.
+Expected behaviour: return the index of the given `target` number in the given `arr` sorted array.

 If the `target` number is not present in the given `arr` array, return `-1`.